 So it is important to ensure that the wrapper stack code for different instances don’t drift apart, with custom logic creeping in.
 Each instance’s code should be strictly limited to passing parameter values to the modules that are imported.
 Pressure to customize different instances suggests that the design of the infrastructure may need to be split along different dimensions in order to keep the implementation clean and easily testable.

 The implementation of wrapper stacks tend to look like singleton stacks, in that each stack instance has its own stack source code project.
 The difference is that the per-instance wrapper stack project has very little code in it.

-The code that defines the infrastructure elements for the stack is maintained in a module, so there is a single copy of the code shared across all instances, as with a template stack.
+The code that defines the infrastructure elements for the stack is maintained in a module, so there is a single copy of the code shared across all instances.
 The wrapper stack project for each instance contains only configuration parameters for that specific instance of the stack.
-So this pattern can be seen as an alternative way to implement a template stack.

 Here is a pseudo-code example project that has a wrapper stack for each environment:

 my_stack/ ├── test/ │ └── stack.infra ├── staging/ │ └── stack.infra └── production/ └── stack.infra